Orang Minyak: Malaysia's Oily Man

 Current Status

-Whether supernatural entity, criminal disguise, or collective anxiety made manifest, the Orang Minyak continues to haunt Malaysian nights, representing fears that transcend simple categorization as either belief or reality.
+Whether a supernatural entity, a criminal disguise, or collective anxiety made manifest, the Orang Minyak continues to haunt Malaysian nights, representing fears that transcend simple categorization as either belief or reality.

 Prevention Advice